ajcallegari/scikit-multichannel/README.md

 In addition, pipecaster adds in-pipeline input source selection to keep garbage from flowing into and of your ML models and in-pipeline model selection to automate parts of the ML workflow for high throughput ML applications.

-# sample use case 1
+# use case example 1
 ![Use case 1](/images/example_1.png)

 This diagram shows a classification pipeline taking 5 numerical input matrices and 1 text input.
 Code for creating this pipeline is given below.
 The InputSelector and ModelSelector objects are highlighted in red because they provide functionality not present in sklearn or spark-ML.
 The InputSelector "SelectKBestInputs" computes a matrix score for each input by aggregating univariate feature scores and then selects the 3 best inputs.
 The ModelSelector "SelectKBestPredictors" does an internal cross validation run within the training set during the calls to cls.fit(Xs, y), assesses the accuracy of models trained on inputs 0 to 4, then selects the two best models and sends their inferences on to a meta-classifier.